projectcapsule/capsule/use_cases.md

 ```

 The said Role Binding resources are automatically created by the Capsule
-controller when Joe creates a namespace in his tenant.
+the controller when Joe creates a namespace in his tenant.

 Joe can deploy any resource in his namespace, according to the predefined
 [`admin` cluster role](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles).